-We rely on the assistance of a number of professionals in our office and in the legislative service agencies to support our work during the biennial cycle of sessions and interims, including the preparation and publication of this manual.
-The staff of the Office of the House Parliamentarians enable us to serve the House effectively and were key to ensuring the accuracy of the explanatory notes and precedents.
-We thank Ikenna Okoro, Assistant Parliamentarian; Robert Dyke and Thomas Samuels, law clerks; and Catherine Cooper, administrative assistant.
-As it is for so many Members, the Legislative Reference Library is our research arm, providing world-class service by contributing their expert knowledge of legislative and historical sources almost daily.
-For this edition, library staff located many hard-to-find sources and recommended others that were helpful.
-We gratefully thank Mary Camp, Catherine Wusterhausen, the dedicated reference librarians, and the library staff.
+We rely on the assistance of a number of professionals, both in our office and the legislative service agencies, to support our work during the biennial cycle of sessions and interims, including the preparation and publication of this manual.
+The staff of the Office of the House Parliamentarians generally enable us to serve the House effectively and were key to ensuring the accuracy of this edition of the Manual.
+We thank Thomas G. Samuels, Assistant Parliamentarian; and Kirby Cotter, Mara Sherry, and Kenna Titus, law clerks.

+The Legislative Reference Library continues to provide us with world-class research services.
+We regularly rely on their expert knowledge of legislative and historical sources in our work.
+For this edition, library staff again located many hard-to-find sources and recommended others that were helpful.
+We thank Mary Camp, Catherine Wusterhausen, the dedicated reference librarians, and the library staff.

 The Texas Legislative Council is the mainstay of the Legislature and supports our work in several ways.
-From scholarly legal counsel to technical expertise, coupled with their cheerful willingness to work long hours as needed to meet deadlines, Council staff is a critical component of our work.
-Our heartfelt thanks to Jeff Archer, Kimberly Shields, Mike Marshall, Brett Ferguson, Jennifer Jackson, Trey Burke, Mark Wimmer, Janet Sullivan, Ed King, Michele Trepagnier, Melanie Westerberg, Raeanne Martinez, and the proofreading staff and print shop, among others.
+From scholarly legal counsel to technical expertise, coupled with their cheerful willingness to work long hours as needed to meet deadlines, Council staff remains a critical component of our work.
+Our thanks to Jeff Archer, Kimberly Shields, Mike Marshall, Brett Ferguson, Jennifer Jackson, Trey Burke, Mark Wimmer, Janet Sullivan, Marcus West, Robert Sandoz, Shane Beck, Michele Trepagnier, Melanie Westerberg, Raeanne Martinez, Kellie Smith, and the proofreading staff and print shop, among others.